rebahozkoc/Parallel_Programming_Project/memory_data_locality/false_sharing/False_Sharing_Pi/gpt_result_with_paper.md

 ### Results
-For this code ChatGPT detected a performance bug in the code but it didn't classify accordingly to the given classsifcaition groups.
-After asking to spesify the bug more prescicely it classified as false sharing however its first solution had a poor performance with 25.9 second.
+For this code ChatGPT detected a performance bug in the code but it didn't classify accordingly to the given classification groups.
+After asking to spesify the bug more precisely it classified as false sharing however its first solution had a poor performance with 25.9 second.
-To imporeve its performance a second chance was given, in the second try it used private accumulation to improve the performance and its performance was better but it was still a poor performance compread to the reference code that used a sum as private variable which had the following result:
+To imporeve its performance a second chance was given, in the second try it used private accumulation to improve the performance and its performance was better but it was still a poor performance compared to the reference code that used a sum as private variable which had the following result:

     rebahozkoc@nebula:~/Parallel_Programming_Project/memory_data_locality/false_sharing/False_Sharing_Pi$ g++ BUGGY_pi.cpp -fopenmp
     rebahozkoc@nebula:~/Parallel_Programming_Project/memory_data_locality/false_sharing/False_Sharing_Pi$ ./a.out